Transfer Pricing in Honduras

 Transfer Pricing Methodology in Honduras

-According to Article 8 of the Law and Article 23 of the Regulations, in order to determine whether the value of transactions among related parties is in accordance with the Arm’s Length principle, five methods have been established, which are detailed below:
+Article 8 of the Law and Article 23 of the Regulations established five methods to determine whether the value of related party transactions complies with the Arm’s Length principle, detailed below:

 • Resale Price Method.

-It should be noted that the regulation states “applicable alternative methods“, which allows the taxpayer to use a different method than those quoted above, provided that it is demonstrated that these cannot be applied in a reasonable manner and the alternative method is in accordance with the Arm’s Length principle.
+The regulation states applicable alternative methods, which allows the taxpayer to employ a different method than the quoted above as long as supported that these cannot be reasonably applied and the alternative method is at the Arm’s Length Principle.

 Likewise, the choice of method must be the most appropriate to the specific circumstances of the transaction.